fordkonata/tourneymotions/README.md

 for testing.

-**ATTENTION: No part of this repository is to be reproduced without permission for commercial purposes.
+No part of this repository is to be reproduced or reused without permission for commercial purposes.